 We’re surrounded by the White Mountain National Forest and all the recreational opportunities that it offers, and hugely popular family attractions such as Story Land are just minutes away.
 The North Conway area also boasts a wonderful variety of lodging and dining options, along with tax-free shopping.
 It’s no wonder we’re one of the most popular destinations in New England, and we hope that your summer plans include visiting Thomas and his friends while they’re here!

 Most of your questions about the event should be answered below, but please don’t hesitate to email us or call us at 800-232-5251 if you need additional information, or have any special requests.
 Event tickets are $20 for ages two and up on both Fridays, and on Saturday and Sunday with 9:00AM, 2:00PM, and 3:00PM Thomas departures.
+Events tickets for any other Thomas departures are $22.
 A ride any day with Percy is an additional $8.00.
 Be sure to read all that’s included in your ticket price, and plan to allow enough time during your visit to enjoy everything there is to do here!

-How do I purchase tickets?
-Tickets are available online through TicketWeb or by calling 866-468-7630 (service fees apply).
-They also can be purchased directly from Conway Scenic Railroad and picked up on the day of the event with no fees involved.
+TicketWeb at 866.468.7630.
+They also can be purchased directly from Conway Scenic Railroad and picked up on the day of the event.